 9. Nene is the Official Bird of Hawaii

 The Nene was designated as the official bird of Hawaii in 1957.
 It is also known as nēnē and Hawaiian goose.
 The Nene (Branta sandvicensis) is an endemic bird that can be found exclusively in Hawaii (Oahu, Maui, Kauaʻi, Molokai, and Hawaiʻi) and classified as vulnerable by IUCN.
-The Nene is medium-sized goose with around 41 cm (16 in) height.
-Although they basically can fly, they spend most of their times on the ground.
+The Nene is a medium-sized goose with around 41 cm (16 in) height.
+Although they basically can fly, they spend most of their time on the ground.

 10. Humuhumunukunukuāpuaʻa is the State Fish of Hawaii

 Humuhumunukunukuāpuaʻa is the Hawaiian name of reef triggerfish (Rhinecanthus rectangulus).
-Humuhumunukunukuāpuaʻa was firstly designated as the state fish of Hawaii in 1985 but ceased in 1990 due to an expiration law after five years.
+Humuhumunukunukuāpuaʻa was first designated as the state fish of Hawaii in 1985 but ceased in 1990 due to an expiration law after five years.
 It was permanently reinstated as the state fish of Hawaii in 2006.
 Humuhumunukunukuāpuaʻa is one of the species of triggerfish that commonly found at Indo-Pacific reefs.

-Besides those 10 interesting facts about Hawaii, there are surely plenty other interesting Hawaii facts.
+Besides those 10 interesting facts about Hawaii, there are surely plenty of other interesting Hawaii facts.
 Feel free to share with us here if you know one.